codepath/android_guides/Defining-Views-and-their-Attributes.md

 ### View Identifiers

 Any view can have an identifier attached that uniquely names that view for later access.
-You can assign a view an id within the xml layout:
+You can assign a view an id within the XML layout:

 ```xml
 <Button android:id="@+id/my_button">